ibm-cloud-docs/power-iaas/getting-started-PER.md

 All the data centers, except `CHE01` and `MON01`, are PER-enabled.
-When you create a new workspace in the PER-enabled data center, by default the workspace is PER-enabled.
+When you create a workspace in the PER-enabled data center, the workspace is PER-enabled by default.